The essential conveyancing guide for sellers in 2022

 The buyer may also carry out a RICS Homebuyer's survey or structural survey.

 Mentally prepare yourself for the seller to want a price reduction if the survey uncovers any issues.
-2018 is becoming a buyer's market so it may be increasingly common for this to occur.
+2022 may become a buyer's market so it may be increasingly common for this to occur.
 If, for example, the surveyor recommends that the property will soon need a new roof at a cost of £10,000, the buyer will probably want the price reduced to cover the cost of this.

 Contractual negotiations will then follow.
 These will include: